-Monetary policy guru John Taylor presented his eponymous rule to the world in article he published in 1993 where he proposed, a simple idea to guide monetary policy in his article, "Discretion Versus Policy Rules in Practice.“ The rest is history.
+Monetary policy guru John Taylor presented his eponymous rule to the world in an article he published in 1993 where he proposed a simple idea to guide monetary policy in his article, "Discretion Versus Policy Rules in Practice.“ The rest is history.

 As the Stanford Economic for Policy Research puts it, “Quickly the idea spread, not only through academia, but also to the trading floors of Wall Street and the Federal Reserve's boardroom in Washington.
 Now, two decades later, the Taylor rule remains a focal point for discussions of monetary policy around the world.”